Blaizzy/mlx-embeddings/docs/Manpage.md

   <br>If set, use Bootsnap to speed up repeated `brew` calls.
 A no-op when using Homebrew's vendored, relocatable Ruby on macOS (as it doesn't work).

 - `HOMEBREW_BOTTLE_DOMAIN`
   <br>Use this URL as the download mirror for bottles.
+If bottles at that URL are temporarily unavailable, the default bottle domain will be used as a fallback mirror.
 For example, `HOMEBREW_BOTTLE_DOMAIN=http://localhost:8080` will cause all bottles to download from the prefix `http://localhost:8080/`.
+If bottles are not available at `HOMEBREW_BOTTLE_DOMAIN` they will be downloaded from the default bottle domain.

   *Default:* macOS: `https://homebrew.bintray.com/`, Linux: `https://linuxbrew.bintray.com/`.